 We have prefaced this section with the caveat that population and spatial dynamics are modeled as independent processes and we note the pros and cons of this approach.
-In short: the con is that the approach is a simplification of reality as it does not explicitly account for dynamics such as larval dispersal, spatial differences in growth and meta-population connectivity; the pro is that this simplification limits the number of unknown parameters that need to be specified while facilitating the simulation of a sufficiently complex population for testing the efficacy of various survey designs.
+In short: the con is that the approach is a simplification of reality as it does not explicitly account for dynamics such as larval dispersal, spatial differences in growth and population connectivity; the pro is that this simplification limits the number of unknown parameters that need to be specified while facilitating the simulation of a sufficiently complex population for testing the efficacy of various survey designs.

 L161.
 I think it would be better to rename “depth” as “main covariate influencing the species distribution”.
 And “depth” happens to be one of them for many species, but there are cases when this is not the case.

-Fair point, however, we focused on “depth” for two reasons: 1) it is an important covariate for many species (as the reviewer noted), and 2) most surveys that we are aware of are depth-stratified (also noted by the reviewer below).
+A good point, this variable could be used for any habitat gradient over which stratification is applied.
+However, e retain the term “depth” for three reasons: 1) it is an important covariate for many species (as the reviewer noted), 2) most surveys that we are aware of are depth-stratified (also noted by the reviewer below) and 3) it is a concise variable name (as opposed to something like “habitat_covar”).
 We therefore retained the “depth” naming as it ought to satisfy most use cases.
-Users can satisfy other, less common, cases by supplying user-specified grids and/or spatial populations.
+We now note directly in the text that any covariate could be supplied and used as ‘depth’

 L161.
 I think it would be good to say upfront that there are two ways of defining the spatial structure.
 Using the function in the package or user defined.

 Given a suggestion from Reviewer #2, we have restructured the paper to have two core sections: “Model structure” and “Using SimSurvey”.
-We have included a blanket statement under the “Model structure” section noting that users can circumvent specific components of the framework.
+We have included a blanket statement under the “Model structure” section noting that users can circumvent specific components of the SimSurvey framework and supply their own objects, including spatial structure of the survey grid

 L161: I think another possibility is to generate a random field by using the package “Randomfields” for example.
 This way you can generate a map where “depth” is patchily distributed (maybe more like an island type case study)

 Good idea!
 We actually pursued this idea in an earlier iteration of make_grid, however, we abandoned the option because it was difficult to automate; the random field created random problems with the depth-stratification (e.g. one cell strata).
+We would certainly welcome more development integrating other packages with SimSurvey

 L163-164: please add more description about the division or strata.
 How can we set it up and what do you specifically mean by division and strata?
 Is one nested within the other, or not necessarily?
 Your examples are based on Atlantic Ocean and people in other regions might not be familiar with how these divisions are created.

 We have added more detail on the structure of the divisions and strata.
+In short, divisions are pre-defined areas, generally within which a fisheries management framework is applied.
+Age-length keys are specified at the level of the division, so for populations spanning large habitat gradients (in temperature for example) in which age-length relationships change along that gradient, multiple divisions can be supplied, Strata, on the other hand, are defined by an important habitat gradient and are a unit of sampling.
+As structured in SimSurvey strata are nested in divisions.